Kingdom of Polonnaruwa: Succession

 After defeating and expelling Kalinga Magha from Polonnaruwa, Vijayabahu III moved the capital to Dambadeniya.
 He founded the House of Sri Sanga Bo.

 Religion

 Buddhism continued to be the main religion in the Polonnaruwa era.
 Its monarchs enjoyed the exchange of religious jewels and other expensive items with the Theravada Buddhist kings of Siam, Burma, and Kampuchea.
 Prior to the Buddhist kings' takeover, there was a strong influence of Hinduism caused by Cholas.
-It is evident from the removal of cow shape in Polonnaruwa moonstone, and also by the presence of Shiva temples in Polonnaruwa.
+It is evident from the removal of the cow in Polonnaruwa moonstone, and also by the presence of Shiva temples in Polonnaruwa.
 After Chola rule, many viharas were renovated by Vijayabahu I and his successor Parakramabahu I.

 Buddhism

-The primary form of Buddhism practiced in the Polonnaruwa kingdom was the orthodox school of Buddhism; following religious reforms in Burma, many monks there aligned themselves with the Polonnaruwan monks.
+The primary form of Buddhism practiced in the Polonnaruwa kingdom was the orthodox school of Theravada Buddhism; following religious reforms in Burma, many monks there aligned themselves with the Polonnaruwa monks.

 Distribution to Cambodia

 Khmer King Jayavarman VII sent his son Tamalinda to Polonnaruwa to be ordained as a Buddhist monk and study Theravada Buddhism according to the Pali scriptural traditions.
 Tamalinda then returned to the Angkor, and promoted Buddhist traditions according to the Theravada training he had received, galvanizing the long-standing Theravada presence that had existed throughout the Angkor for centuries.